Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Competitive equilibria and welfare theorems

 The equilibrium price $Q$ is generally not unique, even for a given vector of initial endowments.
 Uniqueness will be studied in Section \ref{sec:HEU} below.
 The component $\E[V_{\boldsymbol{\lambda}}(X)/X]^{-1}$ in \eqref{eq:general_price} is a normalization to guarantee that $Q$ is a probability measure.
 The key property of $Q$ is that, since $u_1,\dots,u_n$ are convex, so is $V_{\boldsymbol{\lambda}}$.
 Hence, $V_{\boldsymbol{\lambda}}(x)/x$ is increasing in $x$.
 This implies that $V_{\boldsymbol{\lambda}}(X)/ X $ and $X$ are comonotonic.
 That is, the equilibrium price density $\d Q/\d \p$ increases as the aggregate endowment becomes more abundant.
 This comonotonicity property is in stark contrast to the classical setting with strictly risk-averse EU agents, where the equilibrium price is decreasing in the aggregate endowment $X$.
 Yet, this is not surprising, as the price structure reflects the marginal utility of agents.
 For strictly risk-averse EU agents, consumption is cheaper in high-endowment states, whereas for strictly risk-seeking EU agents it is reversed.

-Theorem \ref{th:1WT} implies that for risk-seeking agents, Pareto optimal allocations and equilibrium allocations are equivalent.
+Theorem \ref{thm:1WT} implies that for risk-seeking agents, Pareto-optimal allocations and equilibrium allocations are equivalent.
 This is not the case for general EU agents.
 The following result gives a necessary condition for equilibrium allocations.

 \begin{theorem} Suppose that Assumptions \ref{ass:ER} and \ref{ass:EU} hold, and $\mathbf X \in \mathbb A_n(X)$ is an equilibrium allocation.
 For any set $S\subseteq[n]$ of strictly risk-seeking agents, $(\mathbf X_S,Y)$ is a jackpot allocation, where $Y=X-\sum_{i\in S} X_i.$ \end{theorem}